liquidcowgithub/gulp-ng-scaffold/README.md

 gulp-ng-scaffold
 ================
-> Angular resource scaffolding from Swagger specifications
+Angular resource scaffolding from Swagger specifications
 ## About
-Uses [Swagger](http://swagger.io/) specification .json files to generate [Angular resources](https://docs.angularjs.org/api/ngResource/service/$resource).
+Uses [Swagger 2.0](http://swagger.io/) specification .json files to generate [Angular resources](https://docs.angularjs.org/api/ngResource/service/$resource).
 The resources have a one-to-one mapping of api controller names, methods and parameters to the scaffolded resources.

 This plugin is intended as a CRUD operations kick starter for Angular apps.
 However it can also be incorporated as part of your build process, hence the gulp plugin.

+For older Swagger 1.2 specifications, use version 0.0.2 of gulp-ng-scaffold.
 ## Extras
-Generated resources have basic Docco markup as well as basic scaffolded Jasmine unit tests.
+Generated resources have basic Docco markup as well as basic set of scaffolded Jasmine unit tests.
-## Please note
-This scaffolding plugin is a work in progress.
-The configuration options, interfaces and generated code will change as the source code matures.
-Swagger specification 2.0 compatibility will be deferred until more testing on my side is done with version 1.2.
 ## Thanks
 Inspiration taken from [swagger-js-codegen](https://www.npmjs.org/package/swagger-js-codegen) and [grunt-swagger-js-codegen](https://www.npmjs.org/package/grunt-swagger-js-codegen)
 ## Installation